 In response, Zeod reluctantly threw back his head and blasted a jet of flames at me.
 I knew exactly what was expected.
 Before the flames could hit, I dodged out of the way and used Protect, creating an invisible force-field between myself and Zeod's Attacks.
 The other agent nodded approvingly.
 "Good girl, Alana.
 Now try a Take Down!"

 I was just about to begin running towards Zeod when something snapped inside me.
 This wasn't right.
 I was still a human being, even if I did have Mightyena DNA.
 The way that agent was talking you would have thought he was a trainer and I was a Pokemon.
 "Oi!"
 I thought.
 "I'm not your Pokemon, so quit treating me like one!"
 I sat down on the floor and refused to budge.

 Then, I felt a sharp kick in my side.
 "I told you to battle!" snarled the agent.
 His cohort and Zeod were looking at me in confusion, clearly wondering what was going to happen next.
 "You'd do well to remember where you stand here!"
 He moved to kick me again.
 That was when I decided to really let this jerk have it . . .

 I felt my rage building up inside me as I thought of all the terrible things Proteus had done to me.
 I recalled the long hours of training, the enforced isolation, the injustice of the whole system . . .
 Then, a sudden blast of energy caught the agent full in the chest and knocked him to the floor.
 I ran at him and was about to follow through with a Bite to a certain part of his anatomy when his fellow agent grabbed hold of me.

-"That will do," he said firmly, holding me tightly to keep me from do what I so wanted to.
+"That will do," he said firmly, holding me tightly to keep me from doing what I so wanted to.
 "Both of you . . ."
-He indicated Zeod " . . . get out of here!
+He indicated Zeod. " . . . get out of here!
 This will be reported to Number 1!"